mecid/mecid.github.io/_posts/2020-08-05-menus-in-swiftui.md

 ```

 #### Conclusion
 As you can see, there are tons of possible use cases for menus.
 Menus will play a significant role in a new design language that Apple prepares for us.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
+Thanks for reading, and see you next week!